probablykasper/vidl/README.md

 4. Run `poetry install` to install Python package dependencies.
 5. If you're not on macOS or Windows, you need to specify where vidl will download files to in your vidl config file.
 Run `vidl --config-path` to see where the config file is.

-I recommend running `poetry config virtualenvs.in-project true`.
-This command makes Poetry create your Python virtual environment inside the project folder, so you'll be able to easily delete it.
-Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace (or global) settings.
+I recommend running `poetry config virtualenvs.in-project true`, which makes Poetry store your Python virtual environment inside the project folder.
+Additionally, it lets VSCode's Python extension detect the virtual environment if you set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your settings.

 ### Running
 ```